 (2) Temporary Encroachment Permit.
 A temporary encroachment permit is required for those signs that may be in or projecting over the public right-of-way or other public property.
-This permit is obtained from and approved by the Right-of-Way Coordinator in Public Services.

 B. Signs must conform to the standards set forth at Chapter 9 "Buildings and Building Regulations", Article II "Building Code, Division 3 "Signs" of the Kalamazoo City Code of Ordinances.